Create a payment

 id | The ID for the created payment. |

-user.id | An ID for the payer.
+user.id | An ID for the remitter.
 An ID is generated automatically if you leave the user id blank when you create the payment.If you use the same id as a previous payment, both payments will be associated with the ID. |

 resource_token | A token used to authorise the created payment.
-Has a slimited duration of 15 minutes.
+Has a limited duration of 15 minutes.
 The main purpose of this token is to authorise the frontend components of the authorisation flow, which must be completed for the payment to execute.
-You can authorise payments with TrueLayer's web or mobile app UI, or a direct API integration. |
+We recommend you authorise payments with TrueLayer's web or mobile UIs.
+However, you can use a direct API integration and build your own UI. |

 status | The status of the payment. |